Face The Storm

-Welcome to the Rural Gone Urban Foundation, where we’re breaking all the rules.
+Welcome to the Rural Gone Urban Foundation, where we break all the rules.
 Founded by a stage 4 cancer slayer who runs a full-time business, we know how to juggle, adapt, and keep kicking ass when life throws curveballs.

 It’s simple: we’re here for rural women who’ve had to fight harder than most, and we’re not just giving them a handout—we’re giving them a damn spotlight.